URL copied to clipboard

 Cost of carry in the stock market means the costs of holding a stock over time.
 These costs cover interest on loans, storage fees, and insurance.
 Knowing these costs helps investors find out how profitable their investments will be.

 In the stock market, cost of carry is significant for derivative contracts like futures and options.
 Investors must account for costs such as interest paid on margin accounts and dividends paid on shorted stocks.
-These costs influence the pricing of derivatives and influence trading strategies.
+These costs influence the pricing of derivatives and influence trading strategies

 For instance, if the cost of carry is high, it can reduce the appeal of holding a position, impacting market decisions.
 Calculating the cost of carry accurately will help in better financial planning and risk management for investors.